 In the ‘Desktop Icons settings’ Dialog Box, check on Recycle Bin and click on the ‘Recycle Bin Empty’ icon.
 Click on ‘Change Icon’ tab.

-From the new box which opens, select the icon that shows the ‘Recycle Bin Full’.
+From the new box that opens, select the icon labeled ‘Recycle Bin Full’.
 Do the same for ‘Recycle Bin Full’ icon.
 Change it to ‘Recycle Bin Empty’ icon.

-Now click Apply and check whether, when the Recycle Bin is full, the empty-icon show, and vice versa.
+Now click Apply and check whether, when the Recycle Bin is full, the empty icon shows and vice versa.

 If it does help, go back and again change back the icons, to what they should be, using the same procedure, mentioned above.